-The National Estate of Chambord is comprised of a dense forest enclosed by a 32km long wall, the size of inner Paris.
+The National Estate of Chambord comprises a dense forest enclosed by a 32km long wall (the size of inner Paris).
 It is the largest enclosed forest-park in Europe, measuring over 5,500 hectares.
 The wall was built between 1542 and 1642 in order to keep the game within the limits of the enclosed forest for the benefit of the royal hunts.
-There are six entrances to the estate of Chambord; five of them are used for car traffic.
+There are six entrances to the estate of Chambord.
+Five of them are used for car traffic.

-The forest has been listed as a National Hunting and Wild Game Reserve since 1947 and is representative of the Sologne flora and fauna.
+The forest has been listed as a National Hunting and Wild Game Reserve since 1947.
+It is representative of the Sologne flora and fauna.
 The Estate’s flora is mostly made up of pine and oak, but also includes chestnut, birch, elm and willow.
 The Chambord Estate is home to over 650 spontaneous species of plant life, including 150 exceptional varieties.

-The park is still a hunting reserve today and could be used by the President of the French Republic to go hunting with his guests.
-However, since François Mitterrand, no President has used the estate for hunting and Nicolas Sarkozy recently abolished the tradition.
+The park is still a hunting reserve today.
+It could be used by the President of the French Republic to go hunting with his guests.
+However, since François Mitterrand, no President has used the estate for hunting.
+Recently Nicolas Sarkozy abolished the tradition.

-Chambord has been listed as a UNESCO World Heritage cultural site since 1981 and was later included into the Loire Valley site in 2000, stretching from Sully-sur-Loire and Chalonnes.
+Chambord has been listed as a UNESCO World Heritage cultural site since 1981.
+It was later included into the Loire Valley site in 2000, stretching from Sully-sur-Loire and Chalonnes.

 The best time to visit Chambord is outside the months of July and August, during which time the huge crowds of visitors could make the visit a little disappointing.
 Also, try to avoid weekends and attempt to arrive early.